etomuc/gx4000-multi-cartridge/README.md

 You can order PCBs easily here: https://www.pcbway.com/project/shareproject/Amstrad_GX4000_Multi_ROM_cartridge_9637c211.html

+Note: For easier insertion select 30° beveling for the edge connector.

 ### Assembly

 Note: Using sockets is possible but if you want to put the cartridge into a 3D printed shell you need to solder the ICs directly to the PCB without sockets.